bizz84/flutter-tips-and-tricks/tips/0240-int-bool-from-environment/index.md

 Did you know?

-In addition to String.fromEnvironment, Dart also supports:
+In addition to `String.fromEnvironment`, Dart also supports:

-✅ int.fromEnvironment
+- ✅ `int.fromEnvironment`
-✅ bool.fromEnvironment
+- ✅ `bool.fromEnvironment`

 Very handy when reading environment variables from your `.env` files: